gonzalezrostani/academic-web-Vale/content/courses/_index.md

 ### 📊 IR312 - Intro to Data Analysis
 _University of Southern California_, Spring 2026

 <details><summary>📖 Expand summary »</summary><p>How can we measure income inequality?
 What factors predict election outcomes?
 Do policy interventions effectively reduce poverty?
-Social scientists, policymakers, businesses, and non-profit organizations increasingly rely on data to answer these pressing questions—using it to describe trends, predict outcomes, and inform decisions...</p>
+Social scientists, policymakers, businesses, and non-profit organizations increasingly rely on data to answer these pressing questions—using it to describe trends, predict outcomes, and inform decisions.
+This course equips students with the tools to analyze data, draw statistical inferences, and apply causal reasoning to real-world political, social, and economic issues.
+Through hands-on experience with quantitative methods used in academic research, policy analysis, and the private sector, students will gain essential data skills—no prior statistical knowledge is required. </p>
 </details>
 <br>